 Juvenile Indigent Defense Delivery System

-Nevada provides counsel to indigent youth through both county and state systems of indigent representation.
-Counties with populations in excess of 100,000—currently, the counties where Las Vegas and Reno are located—are required by statute to have public defender offices.
+Las Vegas and Reno are located—are required by statute to have public defender offices.
 Nev.
-Rev. Stat. § 260.010.
+Rev. Stat. § 260.010(1).
 Elko County has also established a public defender office.
 County public defender offices are county-funded.
 Nev.
 Rev. Stat. § 260.040.
-County public defenders and the State Public Defender are required to represent juveniles accused of delinquency.
+County public defenders and the State Public Defender are required to represent youth accused of delinquency.
 Nev.
-Rev. Stat. §§ 260.050, 180.060.
+Rev. Stat. §§ 260.050(2), 180.060(2).
 In counties with a public defender office, when the public defender has a conflict or otherwise cannot represent a youth, the State Public Defender may be appointed.
 Nev.
 Rev. Stat. § 180.060(5).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Nevada does not have specific juvenile court rules at the statewide level, but local court rules may apply to juvenile courts in a given jurisdiction.